manwar/theweeklychallenge/content/blog/unary-operator.md

 <br>

-The `+` operator applies to what follows immediately, it's saying `"treat the next token as the start of an expression"`
+The unary `+` operator applies to what follows immediately, it's saying `"treat the next token as the start of an expression"`

-It's purely syntactic at runtime, the `+` operator has no effect on the value.
+It's purely syntactic at runtime, the unary `+` operator has no effect on the value.

 <br>